Skip to content

 • MK4: Recognize emergent medical conditions versus non-emergent medical conditions by appropriately triaging patients.

-• MK5: Practice evidence-based medicine which incorporates life-long learning and current clinical guidelines
+• MK5: Practice evidence-based medicine which incorporates life-long learning and current clinical guidelines.

 Clinical and Technical Skills